JackGartner/JackGartner/README.md

-- 🔭  I’m currently working on an Ultrasonic motion detector
+- 🔭  I’m currently working on a Unity VR Project

-- 🌱  I’m currently learning python
+- 🌱  I’m currently learning Java

 - 📫  How to reach me: 204547@students.wyoarea.org